Introduction to Smaller Church Monuments

 Example of the Classical monument: John Berry, d.1689.

-17th and 18th Century monuments - tendency to the severely Classical.
+18th Century monuments - tendency to the severely Classical.

 Below are examples of the more Baroque wall monuments.
-The side pilasters may be adorned as in the first case to the left, or entirely replaced with flowers and other ornament, as in the second example, which has carved rams' heads in place of the capitals (note there is a page on this site on carved pillars).
+The side pilasters may be adorned as in the first case to the left, or entirely replaced with flowers and other ornament, as in the second example, which has carved rams' heads in place of the capitals (there is a page on this site about carved pillars).
 The rectangular field of the inscription may be encroached upon at the top, as in the leftmost and rightmost examples, or at the bottom, as in the second example.
 Baroque tops to such monuments include pediments which are broken (4th example) or curved (second example), or the pediment is replaced by some more curvaceous structure (first and third examples).
 Aprons below the lower shelf are carved into a range of curvy Baroque shapes.

 17th and 18th Century Classical monuments - tendency to the Baroque.